EU - Oregon Tilth

 Oregon Tilth offers services to evaluate certified crop and handling operations to the European Union (EU) organic standard.

-OTCO certified operators based in the U.S. comply with the National Organic Program (NOP) and as part of NOP certification, operators are eligible to export to the EU under the guidance of equivalency trade arrangements.
-Operators in the U.S. are not required to apply to the EU Organic Certification Program.
+OTCO certified operators in the U.S. that are certified to the National Organic Program (NOP) standards, can export to the EU under the equivalency trade arrangement.
+U.S. operators do not need to apply separately for the EU Organic Certification Program.

 How do I apply for EU organic certification?